Skip NavigationSkip to Primary Content

-Once you have consulted with your primary care veterinarian and they have referred your pet to our Internal Medicine specialist, you can call Monday through Friday 8am-5pm to schedule an appointment.
-If our coordinator is unavailable at those times, you may be asked to leave your name and phone number so we can schedule an appointment for you when she is available.
+Once you have consulted with your primary care veterinarian and they have referred your pet to our Internal Medicine specialist, you can call Monday through Friday 8:00 am - 5:00 pm to schedule an appointment.
+If our coordinator is unavailable at those times, you may be asked to leave your name and phone number so we can schedule an appointment.